lucaromagnoli/backend-assessment/README.md

 MXVII = 1000 + 10 + 5 + 1 + 1 = 1017
 ```

-there are some other rules around roman numerals which we don't currently care about.
+There are some other rules around roman numerals which we don't currently care about.

-write a python program which takes a series of roman numerals as input and which outputs their value as a number.
+Write a python program which takes a series of roman numerals as input and which outputs their value as a number.

-## stack - spicy 🌶
+## Stack - spicy 🌶

-fifth is a new stack-based language. a stack is a data structure which can only have elements added to the top. fifth stores a stack of integers and supports commands to manipulate that stack. operations always apply to the top of the stack.
+Fifth is a new stack-based language.
+A stack is a data structure which can only have elements added to the top.
+Fifth stores a stack of integers and supports commands to manipulate that stack.
+Operations always apply to the top of the stack.

-fifth supports the following arithmetic operators:
+Fifth supports the following arithmetic operators:

 ```
 + - * /
 ```

-each of these applies the operator to the two values on the top of the stack and pushes the result to the top of the stack. if division results in a non-integer, round down.
+Each of these applies the operator to the two values on the top of the stack and pushes the
+result to the top of the stack.
+If division results in a non-integer, round down.

-fifth also supports the following commands:
+Fifth also supports the following commands:

 * `PUSH x` - push x onto the top of the stack, where x is a valid integer
 * `POP` - remove the top element of the stack
 * `SWAP` - swap the top two elements of the stack
 * `DUP` - duplicate the top element of the stack

-write a python program which works as a fifth interpreter. each line of input to the program should represent a single fifth command. output the result of each command to the terminal. handle errors sensibly.
+Write a python program which works as a fifth interpreter.
+Each line of input to the program should

-example:
+represent a single fifth command.
+Output the result of each command to the terminal.
+Handle errors sensibly.

+Example:
 ```
 stack is []
 PUSH 3